RMIT LAW STUDENTS SOCIETY

 Please upload evidence of your original grade mark for the paper submitted.
 A screen shot from Turnitin showing the grade mark is preferred.

-DECLARATION AND STATEMENT OF AUTHORSHIP
+DECLARATION & STATEMENT OF AUTHORSHIP

 In submitting my essay, I declare that: